Humphrey Style (Esquire of the Body)

-Sir Humphrey Style (died 1557) of Langley Park, Beckenham, Kent, was an Esquire of the Body of Henry VIII of England and a sheriff of Kent.
+Sir Humphrey Style (died 1552) of Langley Park, Beckenham, Kent, was an Esquire of the Body of Henry VIII of England and a sheriff of Kent.

 Biography

-Style was the son of John Stile (died 1505), alderman of London, and Elizabeth, daughter and coheir of Sir Guy Wolston of London.
+Style was the son of John Stile (died 1505), alderman of London, and Elizabeth, daughter and coheir of Sir Guy Wolston of London. but John Style has been confused with at least two other John Styles of the same period.
+However, John Stile's will 1505, Prerogative Court of Canterbury refers to Langley and Beknam (sic).
+Hasted's record may also have been quoting Philipot 1659.

-Style was one of the Esquires of the Body to Henry VIII, and Sheriff of Kent in 1543.
+Humphrey Style was said to be one of the Esquires of the Body to Henry VIII, and Sheriff of Kent in 1543.
+The Hasted reference appears to originate in Villare Cantianum, Philipot 1659 but cannot be confirmed from court records?

 Style procured a grant from Sir Thomas Wriothesley, Garter principal king at arms, reciting, that not being willing to bear arms in prejudice to the other branches of his family, he had petitioned for a coat, with a proper difference, which the said king at arms, in 1529, granted, under his hand and seal: Sable, a fess engrailed between threefears de Us, within a bordure or, the fess fretted of the field.
 He also procured, with others, an act of parliament in 1549 (the 3rd years of reign Edward VI) for the disgavelling of his lands in the county of Kent.
 He died in 1557, and was buried in Beckenham church.
+The 'threefears de Us' appears to be a misread of three feathers de Lis which can be seen on the panelling now in the Philadelphia Museum of Art, the fleur de Lis are depicted on Humphrey's Coat of Arms on his memorial plaque/tomb panel in St. George's Church, Beckennam. and also resemble royal motifs.